-'Investments' in the definition above covers all the financial assets of the organisation, as well as other non-financial assets which the organisation holds primarily for financial returns, such as investment property portfolios.
+'Investments' in the definition above covers all the financial assets of the organisation, as well as other non-financial assets (including loans and other non specified investments) which the organisation holds primarily for financial returns, such as investment property portfolios.
 This may therefore include investments which are not managed as part of normal treasury management or under treasury management delegations.
-All investments require an appropriate investment management and risk management framework under this Revised CIPFA Treasury Management Code of Practice 2017.
+All investments require consideration of appropriate investment management and the risk management framework under this Revised CIPFA Treasury Management Code of Practice 2017.